 Operating Budget Highlights

-The proposed 2024 budget primarily focuses on providing services at the level expected by Council and public while planning for the future by increasing funding for capital projects.
-Staff are also proposing aggressive increases in capital funding to address short-and-long term infrastructure replacements.
+The approved 2024 budget totals $11,610,060 and primarily focuses on providing services at the level expected by Council and public while planning for the future by increasing funding for capital projects.
+While maintaining existing services Council also approved the following initiatives for 2024 and beyond:

-• a water bill relief program for unexplained high water consumption ($6,900)
+• a water bill relief program for unexpected high water consumption ($6,900)

 • zamboni room flooring upgrades at the Centennial Arena ($15,000)